momentum-cohort-2019-02/faust-furniture-keclements/README.md

 - [ ] "Aesthetically neutral" is a good way to go.
 - [ ] Specifically, you need to demonstrate that you can use the correct HTML elements for items and write CSS to style them.

-1. Create a `Product` model with attributes matching the CSV file headers.
+- [ ] Create a `Product` model with attributes matching the CSV file headers.
-2. Create a 'method' that identifies items on clearance and adjusts the price.
+- [ ] Create a `method` that identifies items on clearance and adjusts the price.
-    - Apply a 10% discount on the price for items that are in 'good' condition.
+    - [ ] Apply a 10% discount on the price for items that are in 'good' condition.
-    - Apply a 20% discount on the price for items that are in 'average' condition.
+    - [ ] pply a 20% discount on the price for items that are in 'average' condition.
-    - For each clearance item on the page, make sure that the site indicates that the item is on clearance (next to the price, for instance).
+    - [ ] For each clearance item on the page, make sure that the site indicates that the item is on clearance (next to the price, for instance).
-3. Do not show items on the site that have a quantity of 0.
+- [ ] Do not show items on the site that have a quantity of 0.

-You will need to add the `Product` 'model' to the 'admin' to allow users to update the inventory.
+You will need to add the `Product` `model` to the `admin` to allow users to update the inventory.
 For the condition, the _user should have a dropdown_ selection of 'very good', 'good', and 'average' conditions.

 This site should be designed to be usable, but does not have to be ornate.
 "Aesthetically neutral" is a good way to go.
 Specifically, you need to demonstrate that you can use the correct HTML elements for items and write CSS to style them.